David Moule-Evans

 David Moule-Evans (21 November 1905 – 18 May 1988) was an English composer, conductor and academic.

+Life

 Moule-Evans was born in Ashford, Kent, and was educated at the Judd School in Tonbridge before studying at the Royal College of Music in London with Malcolm Sargent and Herbert Howells.
 While at the Royal College he became friendly with his contemporary Michael Tippett, beating him to gain the Mendelssohn Scholarship in 1928 and continuing studies at Queen's College, Oxford.
 Tippett asked him to conduct the first full concert of his own music at the Barn Theatre in Oxted on 5 April 1930.
 From 1945 to 1974 Moule-Evans returned to the RCM to teach harmony, counterpoint and composition.